mashpie/i18n-node/README.md

         console.log('error', msg);
     },

+    // used to alter the behaviour of missing keys
+    missingKeyFn: function (locale, value) {
+        return value;
+    },

     // object or [obj1, obj2] to bind the i18n api and current locale to - defaults to null
     register: global,